How Extreme Heat Affects Brain Health:10 Ways to Stay Safe in the Heat

 - Find the Shade – When the heat becomes intense, find shade to take a break from direct sunlight.
 Whether outdoors or indoors, staying in the shade helps lower your body temperature and reduces the risk of heat-related illnesses.
 Even carrying an umbrella on a sunny day can help beat the heat.

-- Take it Easy Outdoors – During peak heat hours, typically between 10 a.m. and 4 p.m., try to avoid strenuous outdoor activities.
+- Take it Easy Outdoors – During peak heat hours (10 a.m. to 4 p.m.), try to avoid strenuous outdoor activities.
 If you need to exercise or work outside, do so during the cooler morning or evening hours when the sun is less harsh than mid-day.

 - Cool Down Effectively – Use cooling methods like cool showers, damp towels, or fans to lower your body temperature.
 If you can’t cool down in an air-conditioned area, at least ensure you have a well-ventilated space to prevent overheating.